dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

     return (speaker_fr
         # Ensure the input to ewm() is sorted by frequency, otherwise things will get weird fast.
 This should already be the case, but make sure regardless.
         .sort_index()
         # Note that this assumes points are equally spaced in log-frequency.
-This assumption holds for all our current datasets.
         .ewm(span=freqs_per_octave*octaves).mean()
     )